 In another bowl, combine the granulated and brown sugar, mix until fully combined.
 Then add the eggs to the sugar mixture, whisking by hand until the mixture is smooth.

-Add the flour mixture to the wet ingredients and mix with a spoon or spatula by hand until the mixture fully combined.
+Add the flour mixture to the wet ingredients and mix with a spoon or spatula by hand until the mixture is fully combined.
 Do Not Overmix!

 Add the mashed bananas, crushed pineapple (and juice), and chopped pecans to the batter.
 Mix until just combined.